-A customer purchasing a Hot-swap for Calibration is, in good faith, returning an engine that is operational and younger than 6 years.
+A customer purchasing a Hot-swap Service for calibration is, in good faith, returning an engine that is operational and younger than 6 years.

-A customer with a failed (broken, not-operating) engine cannot use the Hot-swap for Calibration service.
-They have the option to purchase a new engine.
+A customer with a failed (broken, not-operating) engine cannot use the Hot-swap Service for calibration.
+However, they do have the option to purchase a new engine.

-If a returned engine cannot be refurbished, it is considered to be a failed engine and the customer will need to pay the Hot-swap for Failure surcharge (the difference between the cost of the two services).
+If a returned engine cannot be refurbished, it is considered to be a failed engine.
+The customer will need to pay the Hot-swap Service for failure surcharge.
+This being the difference between the cost of the two services.

 A failed engine is considered when one of the following is true:

 no-data can be produced,